ELEMENTARY SCHOOL MINISTRY - WINTER 2026

 Registration is LIVE!
 While pre-registration isn’t required, it helps us out with planning and means you can jump right into the fun when you arrive.
 Questions, contact Ms. Michaela, Children & Family Minister, at michaela@abidingpresence.net.

 We hope you’ll join us for all the fun.
-Here’s a look at what we are offering this fall:
+Here’s a look at what we are offering this lent:

-Gym Games (Kindergarten-2nd Grade) - Is your favorite class in school P.E.?
+• Gym Games!
+(3rd-5th Grade) - Is your favorite class in school P.E.?
 Then this is the workshop for you!
-Join us as we turn the Christmas Story in to active games that will bring the story to life.
+Join us as we turn gym games into a way to pray with our whole body.
 This workshop will meet outside, weather permitting.
 Please dress in clothes you can move around in and bring a water bottle.

 Sunday School FAQ’s